asr-roque/partner-repositories/README.md

-# partner-repositories
+# Partner repositories
-Link to projects in partnership.
+Here I provide to you some links to projects in partnership with students and different research cooperations.